rupertgermann/tower-defence/memory-bank/systemPatterns.md

 The game uses Phaser's scene system to separate game logic from UI:
 - **GameScene**: Handles game mechanics, entities, and systems
 - **UIScene**: Manages user interface elements and player interaction
+- **MapSelectScene**: Handles map selection before game starts

-These scenes run in parallel, with the UIScene overlaid on top of the GameScene.
-They communicate via Phaser's event system.
+These scenes run in parallel or transition between each other, with the UIScene overlaid on top of the GameScene.
+They communicate via Phaser's event system following best practices for scene communication.

 ### Entity Component Pattern
 Game objects are implemented as self-contained entities with their own update logic: